apb9717/wings-of-sound/readme.md

 # Wings of Sounds API
 The key entity we chose for our API is Venue since venue data will be the most essential component for our analysis.

-The key entity we chose for our API is Venue since Venue data will be the most essential component for our analysis.
 The attributes include: <br />

 id = string (unique identifier)<br />
 name = string <br />